mypreview/GEO-Top-Bar/docs/how-to-tweak-message-text-while-on-test-mode.md

 # How to Tweak Message Text While on Test Mode?

-Add any custom message, including HTML.
+Optionally enter any custom message, including HTML in the Message Text field.

 !> Note that using the plugin in test mode always and only shows your current GEO country flag.